TU-Delft-DCC/DCC-website/README.md

-(Temporary) website for the TU Delft Digital Competence Center
+(Temporary) website for the TU Delft Digital Competency Center